All Episodes

 Benjamin Franklin says, yeah, and then steal all their oil.

-Another founder says sounds like a plan.
+Another founder says, sounds like a plan.

-Great, great, great cartoon because it's uh.
+Great, great, great cartoon because it's this is how libs see America today.

 It's exactly how they see it.